rdkcentral/ThunderNanoServices/Cobalt/doc/CobaltPlugin.md

 <a name="head.Properties"></a>
 # Properties

-The following properties are provided by the Spark plugin:
+The following properties are provided by the Cobalt plugin:

 Browser interface properties: